With the countdown underway for the ECHL Trade Deadline on Thursday, March 7 at 3 p.m. ET, we offer a primer guide to help follow events.

 What’s Happened So Far?

-Looking ahead to this year’s deadline, it has been oddly quiet, with the league not recording a trade since February 25.
+Looking ahead to this year’s deadline, the transaction volume has been lighter than last year’s, with the league recording at least one trade on 13 of the 28 days in February.

 2011: 6 deadline day deals